zwetschgeaufbrot/codebot_validation_thesis/README.md

 First, download this GitHub repository, maintaining the project structure as outlined below.
 Next, download the data sets (identified with an *) from the corresponding Zenodo repository <LINK>.
 Save the data sets to the corresponding folders.
-Open the RProject on your local machine and run the (1) the processing and (2) analysis scripts.
+Open the RProject on your local machine and run (1) the processing and (2) analysis scripts.

 ## Structure